secmancer/project-archive/README.md

-# minecraft-archive
+# project-archive

-Collection of Minecraft related projects that I have developed
+Collection of programming projects I have done.
+They are either stuff I have done in my personal time or school projects.